Sekka Ni 1

 A holiday here includes

-With Hirafu as its beating heart, the Niseko area has fast become one of Japan’s most coveted holiday destinations.
+Modern one-bed studio apartment Sekka Ni 1 perfectly suits friends or a couple looking for a cosy home to return to after a day of skiing, rafting or playing golf.
+Located in Hirafu, the beating heart of Niseko, the area has fast become one of Japan’s most coveted holiday destinations.
 Yet, despite its stellar rise as a world-class mountain resort, Hirafu village has kept its charming laid-back vibe.

 Apartment Sekka Ni 1’s living and sleeping area is bright and airy.
 It includes a comfortable queen-size bed which, combined with the fresh mountain air this area is so well-known for, will provide you with an awesome night’s sleep.